-The instructor provides grading rubrics that contain more details as to how this assignment is graded.
+The instructor will provide grading rubrics that will provide more detail as to how this assignment will be graded.

-The Muddiest Point (MP) (5% of Final Grade)
+The Muddiest Point (MP)

 Before class, students are required to submit the Muddiest Point (MP) activity.
 The purpose of this activity is to stimulate student engagement.
-The instructor uses the MP to assess how students understood the relationship between user experience (UX), user interaction (UI), and usability.
+The instructor uses the MP to assess how students understood the fundamental component of the secure software life cycle, software testing, software quality, and software assurance.
 The instructor also uses the MP to customize the lecture scope to implement Just-in-Time Teaching (JiTT).
 The MP consists of writing a brief reflective essay (<= 50 words) identifying the most confusing part (i.e., the MP) of the content covered in the upcoming module.
 If a student understood all concepts, the student needs to explain the most exciting aspect.
 There is one multiple-choice question from the required reading to demonstrate that the student understood the required readings.